 School was closed on February 13th, 2017, and the two best friends, attached at the hip, asked Libby’s grandmother and primary caregiver, Becky, if they could go to Monon Bridge, a popular location for teens in the small town of Delphi, Indiana (pop: 3000.)
 The girls were granted permission with the caveat that they secure a ride there and back.
 Libby’s older sister Kelsi agreed to take the girls, and Libby’s father, Derrick, agree to pick them up.
 Kelsi dropped the girls off at Monon Bridge at approximately 1:45pm.
 Derrick warned the girls he was only giving them two hours before he’d be picking them up.

-By 6pm, a massive search involving law enforcement ,and local residents, had ensued to search the area.
-It continued well on into the night.
-And at noon the next day – Valentine’s Day – their bodies were found a half mile from where they were dropped off at the bridge.
+An hour late, a massive search involving law enforcement and local residents had ensued.
+The search party worked well into the night and at noon the next day – Valentine’s Day – the two girls’ bodies were found a half mile from where they were dropped off at the bridge.

 Police have not publicly stated how the girls were murdered or given details on an MO.